jpc-hpe/my_nvim_config/README.md

 This tool can only be configured either by a file in the current directory or by explicitly passing a configuration file.
 To complicate things further, it turns out that this is called twice (once by `none-ls`, another by `nvim-lint`).
 I added 2 plugin files to reconfigure them so in both cases the configuration in `.markdownlint-cli2.yaml` in nvim config folder is used.

+### diagnostics virtual text

+I find that the virtual text about diagnostics (specially now that I am experiment with many of mason plugins) clutters the screen too much.
+This could be reconfigured in `options.lua` but I opted for reconfiguring nvim-lspconfig.

+I then explore the diagnostics with `:Trouble diagnostics` (leader-xx) or `:FzfLua diagnosics_document` (leader-sd)

 ## Misc infos

 No change in the environment, just some infos I gathered: